DENT 7254A - Specialist Clinical Periodontics III Part 1

-Course Code DENT 7254A Course Specialist Clinical Periodontics III Part 1 Coordinating Unit Dental Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Contact Up to 21 hour per week Available for Study Abroad and Exchange N Prerequisites DENT 7253A/B Restrictions Doctor of Clinical Dentistry only Course Description Specialist Clinical Periodontics III Part 2 covers six units of the 72 units/ three year program.
-The University of Adelaide's postgraduate program in Periodontics is of three years duration and leads to the degree of Doctor of Clinical Dentistry.
-This is a specific program plan designed to lead to specialist registration in the field of Periodontics.
-The program plan comprises a mix of coursework, clinical work, action/clinical research and a research project and is designed to conform to the Educational Requirements of the University of Adelaide, the Australian and New Zealand Academy of Periodontists and the Royal Australasian College of Dental Surgeons
+Course Code DENT 7254A Course Specialist Clinical Periodontics III Part 1 Coordinating Unit Dental Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Contact Up to 21 hour per week Available for Study Abroad and Exchange N Prerequisites DENT 7253A/B Restrictions Doctor of Clinical Dentistry only Course Description The University of Adelaide's postgraduate Doctor of Clinical Dentistry program in Periodontics is of three years duration and leads to the degree of Doctor of Clinical Dentistry.
+This is a specific program plan designed to lead to a specialist registration in the field of Periodontics.
+The course comprises a mix of coursework, clinical work, didactics and a research project and is designed to conform to the Educational Requirements of the University of Adelaide, the Australian and New Zealand Academy of Periodontics and the Royal Australasian College of Dental Surgeons.

 Course Coordinator: Associate Professor Sushil Kaur

 The full timetable of all activities for this course can be accessed from Course Planner.A detailed timetable will be provided by the course co-ordinator on commencement.

 Course Learning Outcomes1.
 Demonstrate a comprehensive knowledge, and advanced research skills including competency in

 investigative techniques and technologies relating to one or more disciplines in dental science.